-11. Local-level indicator work is one of the most interesting developments in the Criteria and Indicators approach.
+11.Local-level indicator work is one of the most interesting developments in the criteria and indicators approach.
 This work helps engage stakeholders in developing a longer-term vision and objectives for defined management areas, generating indicators that are meaningful to local needs.
 Their goal is to provide useful feedback to management, rather than to fulfil national monitoring and reporting requirements.
 Monitoring systems that can provide on-the-ground feedback and verify sustainability are essential for implementing adaptive management, a central concept within the ecosystem approach.
-These monitoring systems support the management-feedback process and allow it to evolve through time. model forests and demonstration forests (such as the work undertaken by ITTO) are providing further valuable opportunities to test adaptive management concepts and to promote their wider application.
+These monitoring systems support the management-feedback process and allow it to evolve through time.
+Model forests and demonstration forests (such as the work undertaken by ITTO) are providing further valuable opportunities to test adaptive management concepts and to promote their wider application.

-12. While existing efforts in SFM/criteria and indicators are currently focused on the national level and the forest-management unit level, some recent efforts (such as work undertaken by IUCN) are focusing at the landscape level.
+12.While existing efforts in SFM/criteria and indicators are currently focused on the national level and the forest-management unit level, some recent efforts (such as work undertaken by IUCN) are focusing at the landscape level.
 The development of criteria and indicators for the landscape level should be further pursued.
 In this context, it is worth noting that restoration actions are starting to be undertaken at the landscape level, and that the ITTO Guidelines for the Restoration, Management and Rehabilitation of Degraded Secondary Tropical Forests have been developed for guiding policy makers on forest restoration at this spatial scale.
-Also, it is encouraging that the concept of ecosystem services (or environmental services) is starting to enter the criteria and indicators process.
+The assessment through criteria and indicators tools could be used to determine flows of specific ecosystem services (e.g. carbon capture in plantations).

-13. In this regard, the potential for application of forest criteria and indicators to the ecosystem approach is high, particularly in regions where forests are an integral part of the resource base being used.
+13.In this regard, the potential for application of forest criteria and indicators to the ecosystem approach is high, particularly in regions where forests are an integral part of the resource base being used.
 In a recent effort at summarizing the state of knowledge of the contribution of criteria and indicators for sustainable forest management, seven thematic areas were identified in which the development of criteria and indicators can suit specific management needs; these areas can easily be applied to many principles of the ecosystem approach.
 2/

 14. Forest certification is another rapidly evolving approach that involves the use of criteria and indicators as primary tools.
 Globally, about 120 million hectares of forest have been certified.
 Certification is more limited in scope than SFM as it tends to focus on production forests only, to the exclusion of protected areas and landscape-level considerations as mentioned earlier.
 However, some certified forests currently exist in protected areas, and some certification schemes require, in turn, that a proportion of the managed forest be set aside for protection.
-Therefore the potential of forest certification to link with protected areas is high.
-3/ In this context, forest certification programs could benefit from moving in the direction of the ecosystem approach being broader in scope.
+Therefore the potential of forest certification to link with protected areas is high. $\underline{3}$ In this context, forest certification programmes could benefit from moving in the direction of the ecosystem approach being broader in scope.

-15. Nevertheless, certification systems have found limited application in some developing countries, notably in the tropics, where enabling conditions to implement these systems are generally lacking.
+15.Nevertheless, certification systems have found limited application in some developing countries, notably in the tropics, where enabling conditions to implement these systems are generally lacking.
 There are various barriers to tropical forest certification, such as limited institutional and technical capacity, and poor development of markets for certified wood.
 Efforts to overcome these barriers could be a priority for the ecosystem approach.
 ITTO's efforts to develop a phased approach to tropical forest certification should be noted in this context.